 The magnetic imaging today shows these basalts in place but they’ve been covered over now by sand.

 So these basalts flowed into this swampy ground with bits of trees and other organic matter.

 They captured some of this plant material as they went and some of the tree particles are there but have been replaced by silica to give us petrified wood.
 Its interesting that as the basalt flowed over the wood it smothered it and so as there’s no oxygen the wood couldn't burn.

-When we look closely at the basalts at Petrifaction Bay we can see some odd looking crystals in the rocks which are called amydales.
+When we look closely at the basalts at Petrifaction Bay we can see some odd looking crystals in the rocks which are called amygdales.

-Other examples of the basalt at Petrifaction Bay shows developed cooling joints.
+Other examples of the basalt at Petrifaction Bay show developed cooling joints.
 These columnar joints are usually perpendicular to the cooling surface and hexagonal in cross section.

 It’s interesting that the weathering is really focusing on the edges to the columns so its making them stand out even more.

 As the basalt weathers further they get this sort of texture - here’s your original basalt column and it’s been progressively weathered in from the surface to leave this corestone in the middle.